Pala Empire

-The Pāla Empire (r.
-750-1161 CE) was an imperial power during the post-classical period in the Indian subcontinent, which originated in the region of Bengal.
-It is named after its ruling dynasty, whose rulers bore names ending with the suffix Pāla ("protector" in Prakrit).
-The empire was founded with the election of Gopāla as the emperor of Gauda in late eighth century AD.
-The Pala stronghold was located in Bengal and eastern Bihar, which included the major cities of Gauḍa, Vikramapura, Pāṭaliputra, Monghyr, Somapura, Ramavati (Varendra), Tāmralipta and Jaggadala.
+The Pāla Empire was the empire ruled by the Pala dynasty, ("protector" in Prakrit & Sanskrit) a medieval Indian dynasty which ruled the kingdom of Gauda.
+The empire was founded with the election of Gopāla by the chiefs of Gauda in late eighth century CE.
+The Pala stronghold was located in Bengal and eastern Bihar, which included the major cities of Gauḍa, Vikramapura, Pāṭaliputra, Monghyr, Somapura, Ramavati (Varendra), Tāmralipta and Jagaddala.